14 Amazing Health Benefits Of Lemongrass Tea

 7. Promotes Deep Sleep

-Lemongrass tea has a calming effect, which can aid deep sleep.
+Lemongrass tea has a calming effect that helps in relaxation, which can aid deep sleep.
 It can also help relieve insomnia and irritability – and this is especially true with lemongrass oil.

 8. Treats Yeast Infections